-The newly introduced Waste Tube is made of recycled plastic recovered from post-consumer plastic waste.
-Due to the composition differences of the raw material, the color may differ from lot to lot.
-However, this has no effect on its intended use to collect the flow-through from sample binding and membrane washing.
-After each of these steps, the flow-through is discarded and the Waste Tube reused.
+The newly introduced Waste Tube is made of recycled plastic recovered from post-consumer plastic waste and can differ in color from lot to lot due to slight differences in composition of the raw material.
+This however, has no effect on its intended use to collect the flow-through from sample binding and membrane washing.
+After each of these steps, the flow-through is discarded and the Waste Tube is reused.
 The Waste Tube is only used for processing waste and never comes into direct contact with the analyte of interest.

-For detailed instructions watch our educational "how-to video" www.qiagen.com/qiawavewastetube
+For detailed instructions watch our educational "how- to video" www.qiagen.com/qiawavewastetube